AirQualityGermany/AirQuality-project-2018_2019-F.I.R-and-Geotab-GmbH/README.md

 5. Install the ThingType HPMA115S0 library: https://github.com/ThingType/HPMA115S0_Python_library (use **git clone**; [Detailed documentation](https://thingtype.com/blog/using-an-hpma115s0-air-particles-sensor-with-a-raspberry-pi/))
 6. Create a file (via **touch**) named `__init__`.py in the Adafruit_Python_BME280 and the HPMA115S0_Python directories, to make the importable in python.
   - **Attention (status Aug 26 2018)**: The directory name HPMA115S0_Python_library has to be changed manually to HPMA115S0_Python.
 7. Download the *sensortest.py* script from this repository.
 Ensure that the test file is stored inside the same directory that holds the ADAFRUIT and HPMA libraries as well.
+- Depending on your command skills, use either **wget** to transfer the file or **git clone** to copy the complete directory onto the RASPI.
-Run it, to check if everything works as expected: **python sensortest.py**.
+8. Run it, to check if everything works as expected: **python sensortest.py**.
 Use CTRL-C to exit the program.

 If you see valid data received from both sensors: congratulations, you've build yourself a sensor node!